Stiggimy/gnome-shell-extension-maximized-by-default/README.md

 1. Visit the extension page at [**extensions.gnome.org**](https://extensions.gnome.org/extension/8756/maximized-by-default-actually-reborn/) 2.
 Click the "ON" switch.

-You can also search for "Maximized by default actually revived" directly from the **Extension Manager** app on your desktop.
+You can also search for "Maximized by default actually reborn" directly from the **Extension Manager** app on your desktop.

 ### Method 2: Install from Source (Manual)